Introduction

 Fact: Facts are unbiased pieces of information about reality.
 Facts are objective and unarguable.
 If it cannot be argued, it's a fact.
 For example, it's a fact that there were people living in Canada before Europeans arrived.
 That's accepted as fact because there is physical evidence to back up this claim.

 Opinion: Unlike facts, opinions are judgements.
 They are views or interpretations of events based on evidence, but they have not been proven beyond doubt.
 Opinions are subjective and arguable.
-For example, "Indigenous peoples were exploited in early Canada" is an opinion because arguments could be made to support or not support this statement.
+For example, "Indigenous Peoples were exploited in early Canada" is an opinion because arguments could be made to support or not support this statement.

 Can you think of another example of a fact and an opinion?